Thesis and Dissertation Preparation and Submission Timeline

 Final submission is made to the Atatürk Institute secretary.

 - Two bound, signed copies—one for the Boğaziçi University library and one for the Institute’s library.
-Students nominated for certain awards may be required to submit additional bound copies.
+Degree candidates nominated for certain awards may be required to submit additional bound copies.
 Joint-degree candidates or candidates with committee members outside the Institute may be obliged to provide bound copies for those faculty, as well; the faculty of the Institute prefer to have their copies of the manuscripts in digital format.

 - CD-ROMs or DVD-ROMs of the thesis or dissertation.